Graduate Student Advisory Committee (GSAC)

-GSAC and the Grad Social Committee is excited to announce Grad Social Small Groups!
+GSAC and the Grad Social Committee is continuing to help organize Grad Social Small Groups!
 This shift due to CoVID restrictions will allow smaller groups of students to connect over common interests such as rock climbing, hiking, video games, and more!

 Each semester, GSAC hosts bi-weekly Graduate Research Seminars (GRS).
 GRS is a great professional development seminar series for graduate students!
 Historically, GRS has been a meeting time for graduate students to prepare and give presentations/talks in preparations for conferences, qualifying exams, dissertation defenses, etc.

 GSAC is excited to continue partnering with the Grad Social Committee to host Graduate Student Socials!
 Because of CoVID restrictions, GSAC and the Grad Social Committee have shifted gears to provide a new type of social event, the Grad Social Small Groups!